-Reporting entities operating in Canada must comply with Canadian Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
+Reporting entities operating in Canada must comply with Canadian Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) enforced by the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).

 FINTRAC has approved five identity verification methods.